Witch Island: Chittendens buy Witch Island

 I believe he is an Englishman by birth, that he lives in America, yes, in Massachusetts, that to all appearances he is a gentlemen, speaks different languages, and is an educated physician, who has had some unfortunate things occur in his own family, which has made him hate women of a certain class with a hatred that amounts to fiendishness.
 He is a capable, attractive man and would do with his education for a professor of a medical college.
 He has been connected with The Salvation Army and is a prominent member of the YMCA.
 I believe he plays on the steamer between Europe and Boston or New York; there he commits fiendish murders and immediately takes the steamer for this country as a steward or officer; after a certain time elapses he returns there and continues his work.
 He has black hair, blue grey eyes, restless eyes they are, with a sweeping mustache, which ladies would call a beautiful mustache; he also has handsome teeth with a filling in the front one.
 He is left handed, uses his knife and pen with his left hand and I fully believe he has been to me for consultation, but I did not know him then.

 Now, I say I cannot prove these facts, but I want you to watch these things I have said.

-Although numerous suspects surface, Jack the Ripper was never caught.
-However, so went the life of a dime museum prophetess.

 Bristol tax reports in the 1890s list the Chittendens had two cottages on the property valued at $700.